Book Flights to Rarotonga

-The lowest fare found to Rarotonga (RAR) was £1583 with Air New Zealand.
-The fares shown here are the lowest flight prices to Rarotonga obtained in actual searches by Just The Flight customers.
-To search and book flights to Rarotonga in 2012 and 2013, please enter your requirements and click the search button above.
+To search and book flights to Rarotonga in 2025 and 2026, please enter your requirements and click the search button above.

 As the most populous of the Cook Islands, and home to the islands Parliament Buildings as well as the international airport, Rarotonga has become a very popular tourist destination.
 Due to its status as a hub of sorts for the Cook Islands, Rarotonga is home to many events and festivals throughout the year.
 The largest and most important of these festivals is the Te Maeva Nui Festival.